viemccoy/autoloom/README.md

 autoloom is a program that allows you automatically navigate the latent space of base models.

-instructions to use the lui (loom-terminal user interface):
+instructions to use the lui:

 make sure you have poetry installed and a .env file with your openai and hyperbolic api keys (in the autoloom directory)